tinyblockchain/420-farm-token/README.md

 - Displays estimated APR
 - Displays Staked value and claimable Rewards
 - Displays NFT value and claimable Rewards
-- small section teaching how to perform the above actions directly intereacting with the contract(s).
+- Small section teaching how to perform the above actions directly intereacting with the contract(s).

 ---